 Candidates must be enrolled in university in Mexico, Canada or the United States and have interest or connections to, the Mexico region.
 They must be fully bilingual (English/Spanish), self-motivated, hard-working and possess a passion for investing in promising early-stage, for-profit, socially-responsible agricultural companies that will ultimately benefit Central Mexico.
 The fellowship also awards a $10,000 stipend to each selected fellow.

 Fellows will be selected using the following process:

-- A Fellowship may be held by a current undergraduate or graduate student currently enrolled at any university in North America
+- A Fellowship may be held by a current undergraduate or graduate student currently enrolled at any university in Mexico, Canada or the United States

 - Ideal candidates will exhibit personal initiative, integrity, drive, and team-player potential, as well as strong academic credentials and an entrepreneurial spirit.
 They will be expected to articulate these characteristics in the application process

 - The application process will comprise assessment in the following ways

 - Telephone interviews with members of the Selection Committee

 - Qualifications of the candidates for the Fellowship and the strength of the application will be reviewed by a Selection Committee established for the process